 Style-focused electric city car forms part of Renault’s push to launch seven EVs by 2025

-The revived model will be part of a major new plan to revive Renault’s fortunes and will sit on the Renault Group’s new CMF-BEV platform for small electric cars.
+It was first shown at the Munich motor show last year and is set to be part of a major new plan to revive Renault’s fortunes and will sit on the Renault Group’s new CMF-BEV platform for small electric cars.

 Company boss Luca de Meo said the use of the new platform and revamped battery tech will enable the firm to sell the 5 for about 33 per cent less than a current Zoe.